|

 Grading

-Final Exam (15%): | The final exam will cover important topics and derivations from the course, and will be given at the scheduled place and time as listed by the university. |
+| Midterm, oral exam, and final (10%): | The midterm, oral exam, and final exam will cover important topics and derivations from the course.
+The final will be given at the scheduled place and time as listed by the university. |

 Policies